 The impact of the COVID-19 pandemic has been considered in the measurement of expected credit losses.
-The impairment loss allowance in the current year has been increased for customers negatively impacted by COVID-19, most notably customers in the restaurant and hospitality sectors.
+The impairment loss allowance has been increased for customers negatively impacted by COVID-19, particularly in the prior year, most notably for customers in the restaurant and hospitality sectors.

-36.4 Liquidity risk
+35.4 Liquidity risk